Koppal District, Karnataka

 Population of Koppal District

-As per the Census 2011, Koppal District has a total population of 13,89,920 people, consisting of 6,99,926 males and 6,89,994 females.
-There are 2,64,595 households in the district with an average population density of 250 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Koppal District had a population of 13,89,920 people living in 2,64,595 households.
+The population comprised 6,99,926 males and 6,89,994 females, with an average population density of 250 people per km².
+The table below provides a rural-urban comparison of these statistics.

 CategoryTotalRuralUrban